trapeze/python-discount/README.rst

-If you are familiar with using the C library and would rather use Discount's functionality directly, ``libmarkdown`` is what you are looking for; its simply a thin wrapper around the original C implementation.  ``libmarkdown`` exposes the public functions and flags documented on the `Discount homepage`_.
+If you are familiar with using the C library and would rather use Discount's functionality directly, ``libmarkdown`` is what you are looking for; it's simply a thin wrapper around the original C implementation.  ``libmarkdown`` exposes the public functions and flags documented on the `Discount homepage`_.